 Respond to threats in real time by automating attacker blocking

 In addition to manually blocking attackers, you can configure automation rules to have ASM automatically block attackers that are flagged in Security Signals.

 To get started, navigate to Security > Application Security > Configuration > Detection Rules.
 You can create a new rule or edit an existing rule with type Application security.
 For example, you can create a rule to trigger

 Critical severity signals when Credential Stuffing attacks are detected, and automatically block the associated attackers’ IP addresses for 30 minutes.

 Note: You must instrument your services to be able to block authenticated attackers.
 See User Monitoring and Protection for more details.

 Attackers’ IP addresses and authenticated users that are permanently or temporarily blocked are added to the Denylist.
 Manage the list on the Denylist page.

-You can use the Passlist to permanently allow an IP address, or range of addresses, access to your application.
+You can use the Passlist to permanently allow specific IP addresses access to your application.
 For example, you may wish to add internal IP addresses to your passlist, or IP addresses that regularly run security audits on your application.
 You can also add specific paths to ensure uninterrupted access.
 Manage the list from the Passlist page.

 ASM In-App WAF (web application firewall) combines the detection techniques of perimeter-based WAFs with the rich context provided by Datadog, helping your teams protect their systems with confidence.